FiloSottile/yubikey-agent/README.md

     IdentityAgent /usr/local/var/run/yubikey-agent.sock
 ```

-To use `yubikey-agent` for all hosts but one, you'd add the following lines.
+To use `yubikey-agent` for all hosts but one, you'd add the following lines instead.
+In both cases, you can keep using `ssh-add` to interact with the main `ssh-agent`.

 ```
 Host *